 Original Medicare pays for much, but not all of the cost for covered health care services and supplies.
 Medicare Supplements, including Medigap and Medicare Advantage insurance help pay for some of the uncovered expenses including co-payments, coinsurance and deductibles.
 Some Medigap policies also cover medical care when you travel outside the U.S.

-Some Fast Facts About
+Fast Facts About

 Medigap insurance is provided by private insurance companies that are approved by Medicare.

 - Medigap plans cover some or all expenses for Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage.

 - Medigap policies generally do not cover long-term care, vision or dental care, hearing aids, eyeglasses or private-duty nursing.

 - A Medigap policy is different from a Medicare Advantage Plan.
 Medicare Advantage plans are an alternative to Original Medicare while a Medigap policy supplements Original Medicare coverage.